 Depending on your deposit account, you can expect to pay at least $7.50 per day for this feature (though some high-end deposit accounts waive overdraft transfer fees).
 Transfers immediately begin to accrue interest at your credit card’s cash advance rate, so it’s in your best interest to pay them off as quickly as possible (over and above other types of balances).
 Also, remember that your cash advance line and spending limit are not identical – the former is likely to be much smaller than the latter.

-- 12-Month, 0% APR Introductory Promotion on Purchases and Balance Transfers.
-This card’s 0% APR introductory promotion on purchases and balance transfers last 12 months from your account opening date.
+- 20-Month, 0% APR Introductory Promotion on Purchases and Balance Transfers.
+This card’s 0% APR introductory promotion on purchases and balance transfers last 20 months from your account opening date (though balance transfers must be made within 30 days of account opening to qualify for the promotional rate).
 That’s more than enough time to finance a large up-front purchase or slim down an existing high-interest balance transferred from another credit card account.

 - Overdraft Protection for U.S. Bank Deposit Account Holders.
 If you have a U.S. Bank business deposit account, the opt-in overdraft protection plan can spare you from needless embarrassment (and worse, in the event that an NSF transaction threatens a business relationship or deal).